Compare Rates and Save on Life Insurance

 The Slayer Rule dictates that a death claim payout goes to the contingent beneficiaries or the insured’s estate if the primary beneficiary was involved in the insured’s murder.

-Depending on the cause of and circumstance surrounding an insured’s death, the insurer may investigate the claim and choose not to pay a beneficiary’s request for a death claim payout.
-The list below includes circumstances or types of death that are not covered by life insurance:
+Depending on the cause and circumstance surrounding an insured’s death, the insurer may investigate the claim and choose not to pay a beneficiary’s request for a death claim payout.
+The list below includes common exclusions to a life insurance policy.

 • Family health history